kubernetes/website/content/en/blog/_posts/2021-08-16-minreadysecond-statefulsets.md

 ## What problems does this solve?

-Today, once a `StatefulSet` `Pod` is in the `Ready` state it is considered `Available` to receive traffic.
+Prior to Kubernetes 1.22 release, once a `StatefulSet` `Pod` is in the `Ready` state it is considered `Available` to receive traffic.
 For some of the `StatefulSet` workloads, it may not be the case.
 For example, a workload like Prometheus with multiple instances of Alertmanager, it should be considered `Available` only when Alertmanager's state transfer is complete, not when the `Pod` is in `Ready` state.
 Since `minReadySeconds` adds buffer, the state transfer may be complete before the `Pod` becomes `Available`.
 While this is not a fool proof way of identifying if the state transfer is complete or not, it gives a way to the end user to express their intention of waiting for sometime before the `Pod` is considered `Available` and it is ready to serve requests.

 Another case, where `minReadySeconds` helps is when using `LoadBalancer` `Services` with cloud providers.
 Since `minReadySeconds` adds latency after a `Pod` is `Ready`, it provides buffer time to prevent killing pods in rotation before new pods show up.
 Imagine a load balancer in unhappy path taking 10-15s to propagate.
 If you have 2 replicas then, you'd kill the second replica only after the first one is up but in reality, first replica cannot be seen because it is not yet ready to serve requests.